 This varies greatly from student to student.
 It depends on your budget and your priorities.
 Students who want to be involved in their host community generally spend less time (and money) traveling.
 Others travel every weekend with correspondingly high costs and fewer close connections in their new home.

-Past participants who responded to our money survey spent between \$300 and \$5,000 on personal travel.
-To give a sense of what you can do for these amounts:
+2017 participants who responded to our money survey spent between \$800 and \$2,000 on personal travel.
+Those on the lower end indicated that they only traveled during a couple of weekends; those on the higher that they traveled almost every weekend.